sp872-Sarang/Interactive-Lab-Hub/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+### Comments:

+- Comment 1 : Indicate what 'H' bar stands for.
+It was a difficult to interpret just by viewing the Clock Screen.
+Adding images of glasses of water might be helpful and better the functionality of the device

+- Comment 2 : The overall functionality of the device is good.
+Would like to see other trackers of time other than glasses of water.
+Setting a budget for the day to tracker expenditures as the day progresses is nice to see.

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.